HDBAPro/cgmsim/README.md

 CGM trace generator
 ===================
-This little application is simulating in an extremely basic way the effects food and insulin analogs on continuous glucose monitor (CGM) curve in type 1 diabetes (T1D).
-It uses Nightscout as an input and visualization method.
+This application is simulating in an extremely basic way the effects food and insulin analogs on continuous glucose monitor (CGM) curve in type 1 diabetes (T1D).
+It uses Nightscout (NS) as an input and visualization method.

 Since even accurate physiological simulators can at best provide only an approximation of what happens in a biological organism, the goal is not even to try to match reality, but to provide a tool helping to visualize the fluctuations of glucose sensor values in response to various insulin analogs and food.
 The simulation can be used as a learning and practicing tool, with a goal of keeping the CGM curve values as much of possible in certain range.
 The target range is 3.9 – 10 mmol/l or 70-180 mg/dl, and the target Time In Range (TIR) is 70%.